-The Imerys Lompoc Plant stationary source is located in an ozone non-attainment area.
+The Imerys Lompoc Plant stationary source is in an ozone non-attainment area.
 Santa Barbara County has not attained the state ozone ambient air quality standards.
 The County also does not meet the state PM10 ambient air quality standards.
-Therefore, emissions from all emission units at the stationary source and its constituent facilities must be consistent with the provisions of the USEPA and State approved Clean Air Plans (CAP) and must not interfere with progress towards attainment of federal and state ambient air quality standards.
-Under District regulations, any modifications at the Lompoc Plant (or the Imerys Lompoc stationary source) that result in an emissions increase of any non-attainment pollutant exceeding 25 lbs/day must apply BACT (NAR).
-Additional increases may trigger offsets at the source or elsewhere so that there is a net air quality benefit for Santa Barbara County.
-These offset threshold levels are 25 tons per year for nonattainment pollutants or precursors, and 240 lbs per day for attainment pollutants and precursors.
+Therefore, emissions from all emission units at the facility must be consistent with the provisions of the USEPA and State approved Clean Air Plans (CAP) and must not interfere with progress toward attainment of state ambient air quality standards.
+Under District regulations, any modifications at the source that result in an emissions increase of any nonattainment pollutant exceeding 25 lbs/day must apply BACT Non-Attainment Review (NAR).
+Increases above offset thresholds will trigger offsets at the source or elsewhere so that there is a net air quality benefit for Santa Barbara County.
+These offset threshold levels are 240 lbs/day for all attainment pollutants and precursors (except carbon monoxide and PM2.5).